chenxingqiang/jax-ml/doc/developers/advanced_installation.rst

    If OpenMP is not supported by the compiler, the build will be done with OpenMP functionalities disabled.
 This is not recommended since it will force some estimators to run in sequential mode instead of leveraging thread-based parallelism.
-Setting the ``SKLEARN_FAIL_NO_OPENMP`` environment variable (before cythonization) will force the build to fail if OpenMP is not supported.
+Setting the ``XLEARN_FAIL_NO_OPENMP`` environment variable (before cythonization) will force the build to fail if OpenMP is not supported.

-Since version 0.21, scikit-learn automatically detects and uses the linear algebra library used by SciPy **at runtime**.
-Scikit-learn has therefore no build dependency on BLAS/LAPACK implementations such as OpenBlas, Atlas, Blis or MKL.
+Since version 0.21, jax-learn automatically detects and uses the linear algebra library used by SciPy **at runtime**.
+Jax-learn has therefore no build dependency on BLAS/LAPACK implementations such as OpenBlas, Atlas, Blis or MKL.